 Although inositol has many uses for the brain, this supplement is predominantly useful for decreasing symptoms related to anxiety.
 This ingredient is also useful as an antidepressant and has evidence suggesting it can prevent panic attacks.
-Other studies of inositol suggest it could be potentially useful in combating symptoms of Alzheimer’s diseas as well.
+Other studies of inositol suggest it could be potentially useful in combating symptoms of Alzheimer’s disease as well.
 There are a host of other benefits related to general health (such as female fertility or insulin sensitivity).
-Inositol is a molecule that typically refers to myo-inositol, which is involved with cellular signaling and has a significant amount of scientific evidence to back the claims.
+Inositol is a molecule that typically refers to Myo-inositol, which is involved with cellular signaling and has a significant amount of scientific evidence to back the claims.

 SUMMARY: Inositol is a compound that interacts with cellular signaling.
-This has implications for Alzheimer’s disease, but is more often used for anxiety, symptoms of depression, and panic attacks.
+This has implications for Alzheimer’s disease, but it is more often used for anxiety, symptoms of depression, and panic attacks.

 USEFUL FOR: Anxiety, depression, PTSD, obsessive-compulsive disorder (OCD), panic attacks